wailmardini/OOP-Workshops/WS02/readme.md

 If at the deadline the workshop is not complete, there is an extension of **one day** when you can submit the missing parts.  **The code parts that are submitted late receive 0%.**  After this extra day, the submission closes; if the workshop is incomplete when the submission closes (missing at least one of the coding or non-coding parts), **the mark for the entire workshop is 0%**.

+## Citation

 Every file that you submit must contain (as a comment) at the top:<br />
 **your name**, **your Seneca email**, **Seneca Student ID** and the **date** when you completed the work.

+### For work that is done entirely by you (ONLY YOU)

-If the file contains only your work or work provided to you by your professor, add the following message as a comment at the top of the file:
+If the file contains only your work or the work provided to you by your professor, add the following message as a comment at the top of the file:

 > I have done all the coding by myself and only copied the code that my professor provided to complete my workshops and assignments.

+### For work that is done partially by you.

 If the file contains work that is not yours (you found it online or somebody provided it to you), **write exactly which part of the assignment is given to you as help, who gave it to you, or which source you received it from.**  By doing this you will only lose the mark for the parts you got help for, and the person helping you will be clear of any wrongdoing.

+> - Add the citation to the file in which you have the borrowed code
+> - In the 'reflect.txt` submission of part 2 (DIY), add exactly what is added to which file and from where (or whom).

+> :warning: This [Submission Policy](#submission-policy) only applies to the workshops.
+All other assessments in this subject have their own submission policies.

+### If you have helped someone with your code

+If you have helped someone with your code.
+Let them know of these regulations and in your 'reflect.txt' of part 2 (DIY), write exactly which part of your code was copied and who was the recipient of this code.<br />By doing this you will be clear of any wrongdoing if the recipient of the code does not honour these regulations.

+### If you have helped someone with your code

+If you have helped someone with your code.
+Let them know of these regulations and in your 'reflect.txt' of part 2 (DIY), write exactly which part of your code was copied and who was the recipient of this code.<br />By doing this you will be clear of any wrongdoing if the recipient of the code does not honour these regulations.

 ## Compiling and Testing Your Program